 Material igniting when loading a truck without proper grounding

 Railcars and tank cars have many parts, metal and otherwise.
-To discharge the static electricity by grounding, all the parts have to be connected—bonded—in a way that electricity can flow horn each to the ground.
+To discharge static electricity, all the parts have to be connected—bonded—in a way that electricity can freely flow through each object to the ground.
 That prevents one part from discharging to another even though they do not touch, just like a charged hand on a doorknob receives a startling result.
-That spark happened in nanoseconds before contact between the two as the charge jumped across air.
+That spark happened in nanoseconds before contact between the two as the charge jumped across the air.

 Loading procedure during transfers involves the driver connecting the truck to the Earth (grounding) before any other operations.
 The truck grounding system should have circuits that prevent the transfer of the fuel if the ground connection has not been made.
 Typically, the loading rack has a grounding system that connects to the truck.

 The tracks that railcars run on have their own grounding system.
 The wheel assemblies have metal-to-metal contacts so they are always grounded.
 But many railcars have wheel bearings that are not conductive, which makes the rest of the carriage assembly isolated electrically.
 Similar to truck, when railcars are loaded or unloaded, operators will use railcar grounding systems to discharge static electricity,

 The wear pads on the carriage cast also isolate the assembly from the tank and fitting, so the procedure calls for grounding the tank to the loading/unloading rack during the transfers.
 Again, the system should have failsafe circuitry that shuts down transfers of fuel if the ground connection is lost.